supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

 this is quick api code for DjangoRest token authentication.

-The authentication.py file override BaseAuthentication.
+The authentication.py file override override the .authenticate(self, request) method.

 you should add below code in setting.py